-Understanding where new talent has historically be sourced from can help inform talent attraction strategies.
+Understanding where new talent has historically been sourced from can help inform talent attraction strategies.
 Historically these strategies have often focused on school leavers with programs such as career expos, job visits, school curriculum and school clubs.
-Historical we find that young and straight out of secondary school persons make up only a small fraction of new talent entering trade industries, with most arriving with some years of work experience in another industry.
+Historically we find that young and straight out of secondary school persons make up only a small fraction of new talent entering trade industries, with most arriving with some years of work experience in another industry.

 There are more new workers each year above the age of 35 than there are under the age of 25.
 Over time the distribution of ages seems to remain fairly steady.

 New entrants are defined as persons who first work at least three months above a minimum wage threshold of 120 hours (30 hours across 4 weeks).
 Age is determined at the time of starting work.